 Dinner Party Recipes

 This is one of my favorite winter recipes – but it’s also a great option when you’re cooking for a group!
-If this looks good to you but you’re cooking for meat lovers, don’t worry!
+Also, if this looks good to you but you’re cooking for meat lovers, don’t worry.
 I’ve tried it with ground turkey and it worked really well.
 Just brown the turkey (or beef!) on the stove and be sure to drain any liquid/grease before you add it to the lasagna layers.

 I grew up loving Italian style stuffed peppers, but as soon as Adam tried these Mexican inspired Whole 30 peps, these became the favorite.
 They’re super flavorful, the colors are pretty, and they make GREAT leftovers if your group doesn’t eat them all!

 My friend Danielle actually introduced me to this recipe over a girls weekend a few years ago.
 There was a huge snowstorm, so before the roads were closed, we got groceries and then hung out/played games all day while this cooked in the kitchen.
 You guys know I don’t eat a lot of pork, but this sauce is AMAZING.
 It also smells like heaven and makes a ton of food – aka perfect for both a snowed in girls weekend or a dinner party!